 The same factors come into play when selecting layer heights.
 Thinner layer heights only help if there’s actual detail or resolution that impacts the final print.
 Here’s our model printed using a 0.30mm nozzle at 0.20mm layer height, double the previous example:

 Print time has dropped roughly 30m, and the part will be stronger.
 Visually, they’re nearly identical, especially once they’re primed and painted and put on the gaming table.

 Adaptive layer heights and nozzle sizes¶

 Consider your nozzle size if you plan on using adaptive layer heights.
-Remember that the nozzle will affect the lowest and highest layer heights.
-If you want to benefit the most from this features, you want to print thick layers as much as possible to reduce print times, while still being able to achieve low layer heights for vertical detail.
+Remember that the nozzle will affect the lowest and highest layer heights available.
+If you want to benefit the most from this feature, you want to print thick layers as much as possible to reduce print times while still being able to achieve low layer heights for fine vertical detail.
 Using an unnecessarily fine nozzle may greatly reduce the range of available heights.
-Here are examples using a maximum layer height of 80% of nozzle size:

 In short, use a nozzle small enough to pick up the details you want to show, but no smaller:

 There is no benefit to printing with a finer nozzle than required.
 Show the detail you want, but there’s nothing gained by going smaller.